mattermost/mattermost-developer-documentation/site/content/contribute/webapp/migrating-to-typescript.md

 This campaign will help with the migration by converting files written in Javascript to type-safe files written in Typescript.

-By completing this campaign, we are looking to:
+By completing this campaign, we're looking to:

 - reduce the errors derived from changes.
 - increase the consistency of the code.